DFgraphics/Afro-Graphics/README.md

  * Copy the contents of the /data/twbt\_art/ folder into the /data/art/.
  * Copy the "init.txt" file from the /data/twbt\_init/ folder into the /data/init/ folder.
  * Copy the contents of the /raw/twbt\_objects/ folder into the /raw/objects/ folder.
+ (This last step is optional, but restores the full versions of the civilized languages.)

 ________________________________________